Greenwood Academies Trust

 Our accredited providers will be involved throughout and will have an equal say in the selection.
 It is a rigorous and thorough process, designed to get the best match of applicant to the places available.

 How school placements work

-A contrasting placement at a different school will take place during the Spring term.
+A contrasting placement at a different school will also take place.

 You should be a graduate, with a 1st, 2:1, or 2:2; or be predicted to gain a minimum of a 2:2 if you are in the final year of your degree (or NARIC certified equivalent).

 At least 50% of your degree modules should be related to the subject you wish to teach if training for Secondary phase.
 If your degree does not meet this requirement, we offer Subject Knowledge Enhancement courses in certain subjects.

 You will need at least a grade C/4 in GCSE (or equivalent) English and mathematics, plus a science for Primary trainees.